10 things to know about Iberia Avios

 - Business: Changes and refunds are allowed through the Iberia Plus Service Centre up to 24 hours before the flight and with a penalty of €25.
 No refunds are allowed after the flight and no partial refunds of segments not flown.

-9. You can transfer your Amex Membership Reward points to Iberia Avios
+9. You can transfer Amex Membership Reward points to Iberia Avios

 Amex Membership Reward points transfer 1:1 to the Iberia Plus programme.
+And, keep an eye out for transfer bonuses that may offer you a certain percentage more when you transfer Amex points to Iberia Avios.
 It may take up to four days for your points to transfer, so take that into consideration if you’re planning to snap up a timely redemption.

 When we tested a transfer here at TPG UK, though, the points had moved to Iberia Plus within 24 hours, so it is possible you’ll get them sooner than the four days stated.

-The best way to earn these points through a card like the The Platinum Card from American Express UK.
-Although the annual fee certainly will set you back a bit at £575, you’ll earn 30,000 Amex Reward points after spending £4,000 in the first three months.
+The best way to earn Amex Reward points is through a card like The Platinum Card from American Express UK.
+Although the annual fee certainly will set you back a bit at £575, you’ll earn 60,000 Amex Reward points after spending £6,000 in the first three months.
 For a full review of the card, click here.

 TPG UK values Amex Membership Reward points at 1.4p per point, helping you to calculate if your Iberia Avios reward is a good deal based on the ticket cash price and points price.